DenisSlapelis/weather-playlist/README.md

 $ docker-compose up
 ```

-OBS: All the docker's internal apis are ok (Users documentation endpoints), but I couldn't execute external apis calls (spotify and weather), so unfortunately the project was incomplete until now.
+OBS: If the docker cannot connect to the local network the external apis (Weather and Spotify on /playlists) will not work properly.